vernamlab/Bake-it-till-you-make-it/README.md

 # Results

-In the results folder, you will find PNGs that were generateed using the t-test codes provided in the repo
+In the results folder, you will find PNGs that were generated using the t-test codes provided in the repo.

+#.bib citation
+@article{mehta2023bake,
+  title={Bake It Till You Make It: Heat-induced Leakage from Masked Neural Networks}, author={Mehta, Dev M and Hashemi, Mohammad and Koblah, David S and Forte, Domenic and Ganji, Fatemeh}, journal={Cryptology ePrint Archive}, year={2023}
+}